 This pattern makes a BIG bag!
 The bag finishes off at 12" tall, 12" deep and 20" wide.
 I have never attempted a bag this size and I won't lie, I was slightly nervous.
 Especially since I was using pricey fabric!
-My partner in crime, Amanda, picked it up for me on sale, but if I messed up, it would be an expensive mistake!
+My friend, Amanda, picked it up for me on sale, but if I messed up, it would be an expensive mistake!
 I used two prints from Heather Ross's Far Far Away II for the exterior and handles and a print from my stash in the interior.
 The advantage of using the Far Far Away II, is it's weight.
 It is a cotton linen blend, so it is somewhere between a quilting cotton and a canvas in weight.
 It was easy to sew and quilt with, but gives it a nice sturdiness.
 Because of the added bulk of using heavy fabrics and the multiple layers and batting, I used my walking foot for the entire bag!

 Once all your pieces are cut out, and there are quite a few between the exterior, lining and batting, the main pieces and side pieces need to be quilted.
-The pattern recommends using high-loft batting, but I cheated and just used Warm and White cotton batting, which is a low-loft batting.
+The pattern recommends using high-loft batting, but I used Warm and White cotton batting, which is a low-loft batting.
 So, my bag is a little less puffy!
 It also doesn't stand up on it's own, but that doesn't bother me personally!

 Whenever it is recommended to zig-zag stitch or serge, do it!
 You end up with exposed seams on the inside (which could easily be covered with binding or seam tape if you want), so be sure to take the time to do that.
 Once my bag was finished, I did a final round of zig-zag stitching to finish it off.
 It looks much more finished now!

-- The jute did not end up shrinking much at all!
-Just bled everywhere and softened up!
+- The jute did not end up shrinking much at all.
+Just bled everywhere and softened up.

 - I think this bag would look fantastic done in patchwork, if you don't have enough of one fabric for the exterior (it takes 1 5/8 yds and uses most of it)!
-I am planning on making another that's all patchworky, maybe even with a pieced block on the one end!

-- It's really not particularly time consuming either!
+- It's really not particularly time consuming either.
 I worked on it here and there over a week!
-The most time consuming parts were the cutting and the quilting!
+The most time consuming parts were the cutting and the quilting.